MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Enable Azure Information Protection analytics to discover sensitive information in documents

-This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal and requires the current preview version of the Azure Information Protection client.
+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

 [Azure Information Protection analytics](../reports-aip.md) can discover and report documents saved by Azure Information Protection clients when that content contain sensitive information.
 By default, this information is not sent to Azure Information Protection analytics.